daveho/CloudCoderWebsite/index.md

 CloudCoder is an open source web-based programming exercise system.
 It is designed to make it easy for instructors in introductory programming courses to assign short exercises to students for skills development and assessment.
+Currently, exercises in Java, Python, and C/C++ are supported.

 Because CloudCoder is web-based, it is easy for students to use.
 The only software needed for students to work on exercises is a web browser.
+The [screenshots](screenshots.html) page shows CloudCoder in action.

 To run CloudCoder, you need two Linux servers: one to host the web application and database, and one to compile and test student